"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 The Demon Queen took a step forward, her voice trembling with a mixture of restrained fury and grudging awe.

 "She escaped.
 She disappeared into the southern wilds for decades.
 She never retaliated.
-Never spoke your name in hatred.
-Never even showed a flicker of ambition.
+She never spoke your name in hatred.
+She never even showed a flicker of ambition.
 But now…"

 She stared at the edict again, as if seeing the author's true intent for the first time.
 Her hands clenched, the parchment crumpling.